 Audit Fees - some factoring lenders include the cost of audits within the service fee while other charge in addition to the service fee.
 It is important to check this.

-Dispursements – some lenders have a list of dispursements as long as your arm.
-Please ask for a list of dispursements from any prospective lender and try to anticipate which services you may need over the course of a year.
+Disbursements – some lenders have a list of disbursements as long as your arm.
+Please ask for a list of disbursements from any prospective lender and try to anticipate which services you may need over the course of a year.

 Total Cost in Year 1